Park Hae-jin: Other activities

-Ambassador roles
+Ambassadorship

 Philanthropy

-Park's consistent donations to various charities for the past few years which earned him the title “donation angel” in the entertainment industry.
+Park's consistent donations to various charities for the past few years which earned him the title "donation angel" in the entertainment industry.
 Mountain Movement confirmed Park has donated a total of 1.7 billion won (S$1.5 million) in various local and international charities since 2011.

 In 2014, he was given the Civil Public Welfare Award in China.
 In 2015, Park became the 8th Korean celebrity to join the Honor Society by Community Chest of Korea.
-He was also the first recipient of the Haengbok Nanuminsang (행복나눔인상, “Happiness Sharer’s Award”), given by the Minister of Health and Welfare.
+He was also the first recipient of the Haengbok Nanuminsang (행복나눔인상, "Happiness Sharer's Award"), given by the Minister of Health and Welfare.

 Since 2015, Park has donated to the Hae Sim Won child welfare facility and has continued to do so regularly.

 In 2017, Park began a campaign to reduce fine dust by planting trees in China where he and his fans donated 6520 trees.
 In April 2018, Park planted 6000 more trees together with his fans to help the battle against desertification in Western China.